-Description of EN B class wing characteristics:
+· Description of EN B class wing characteristics:

-Paragliders with a high degree of passive safety and very forgiving flight characteristics.
-Gliders with high collapse resistance outside normal flight.
+Paragliders with a high degree of passive safety and very forgiving flight characteristics.Gliders with high collapse resistance outside normal flight.

-Description of the skills required by the pilot to fly an EN B wing:
+Description of the pilot skills required for an EN B wing:

 Designed for all pilots, including pilots at all levels of training and qualification.